Finance for Distribution Services

 Asset Refinance - Making existing payments easier

 If an existing finance arrangement is causing problems, or if you want to redirect cash elsewhere in your business, we may be able to help find a refinance option.
 A lender will pay off what you owe under your original agreement and set up a new finance arrangement.

 This can mean reduced repayments, spread out over a longer term.
 It could also allow you to release a substantial cash lump sum if you wished to refinance a large fleet.

-Invoice finance – helping your deal with cashflow issues
+Invoice Finance – helping you deal with cashflow issues

-Waiting 30days to get paid is bad enough.
-Some customers expect terms of 90 days from their hauliers.
+Waiting 30 days to get paid is bad enough, but some customers expect terms of 90 days from their hauliers.
 Having to keep operating for that time without money coming in can cause major cashflow issues.
 Wages, fuel and finance still need to be paid even if the revenues are not coming in.

-Invoice finance funding for the haulage and transport industries can be a valuable way of freeing up cash sitting in unpaid invoices to help you cover those essential overheads.
+Invoice Finance for the haulage and transport industries can be a valuable way of freeing up cash sitting in unpaid invoices to help you cover those essential overheads.